Visit our campus

 Watch a play or performance, eat in one of our many cafes, or discover our unique environment.
 Our campus is open to the public and there are many ways to get involved in activities at Sussex.

-From children’s activities, academic talks, food and music, the Community Festival will have something for everyone.
+From children’s activities, academic talks, food and music, the Community Festival has something for everyone.

-Our free Community Festival is open to all and takes place at our Falmer campus on Sunday 24 June 2018.
+Our free Community Festival is open to all and takes place at our Falmer campus over the summer.

 Use our facilities

 Attend one of our public events, including a range of plays and performances, at the Attenborough Centre for the Creative Arts, a recently-reopened theatre and performance venue on campus.

 There are many historically interesting buildings on campus, and some have been judged to be of national importance.

 The early buildings on campus were designed by the celebrated architect Sir Basil Spence and are an example of architecture’s brutalist movement.

 Spence used local brick and traditional building materials, and kept his buildings low-rise to ensure the University sat naturally within the South Downs.
 He also included courtyards and social spaces where students could study and relax.

 We have followed this same vision for all the University’s newer buildings.
 See our plans for developing our campus.